 - Exercise… using traditional equipment (BOSU, stability balls, medicine balls and hand weights) in a circuit format.

 - Play… these games are fun, but do not worry, they will still give you a great workout.

 - Strength & Conditioning

 - For those higher-functioning patients, who have begun to change their habits and are ready to take their training to the next level.

 Nutrition is an important part of your child’s overall health, especially when they are living with or recovering from a chronic condition.
 As part of the Play Strong program, patients have the opportunity to meet with a registered dietitian for an initial consultation and further sessions.
 The dietitian will help patients and their families create a healthy nutrition plan and set individualized goals for everyday success to improve their energy level as they increase physical activity!

 Referrals can be made to the Play Strong Program from within Nationwide Children’s by searching “Sports Medicine Play Strong” or “Sports Medicine Play Strong w/ Nutrition”).
 From outside the hospital, prescriptions can be written for Athletic Training or Functional Rehabilitation.
 Please be sure to include all pertinent diagnoses and comorbidities, as well as a clearance for physical activity.
-They may be faxed to 614-355-6072.

-In 2014 referrals for our programming were received from the following:
+Referrals for our programming were received from the following:

-Billable to insurance
+Billable to insurance.